Acupuncture New Braunfels, Tx

 What is community acupuncture?
 We use points on the scalp and below the elbows and knees to treat the entire body, so there’s no need to undress – just remove your shoes and roll up your pants and sleeves.
 You will be surrounded by other people in recliners quietly receiving treatment at the same time.

 Chinese herbal medicine is a 2,000 year old tradition using naturally occurring substances — including herbs — to enhance one's health and vitality.
 As opposed to Western medicine, the foundation of this approach is to support the body's natural self-healing mechanisms and abilities.

 Since each patient has different needs, I carefully select and combine a variety of herbs that will synergistically blend together to achieve optimal results for your unique situation.
 I prescribe high-quality, professional-grade herbal medicines that are available only to qualified licensed professionals.

-Herbal consultation fees are included in the Acupuncture treatment of $70.00.
-However the patient does have the option of scheduling an appointment for just an herbal consultation without the Acupuncture for $30.00.
+Herbal consultation fees are included in Acupuncture treatments.
+However the patient does have the option of scheduling an appointment for just an herbal consultation without the Acupuncture.